FogSecurity/aws-iam/service_reference/readme.md

 - Index: [service_ref.json](service_ref.json)
 - Service Reference Files (by Service): [services/](services/)

+### Actions with Additional Categories

+This listing shows IAM actions that have multiple categories now.
+In the programmatic listing of IAM Actions, actions could have multiple categories.
+This is different than the previous model of Service Authorization Reference pages, where each action could only have 1 category.

+- Actions with Addtional Categories: [actions_add_cat.json](actions_add_cat.json)

 ### Write and Tag Actions

 This listing shows IAM actions annotated as both Write and TaggingOnly in the programmatic service reference.